 When it comes to teaching your children to read, save yourself and your children a lot of trouble, and teach them phonics.
 Many reading methods don’t teach phonics; usually they claim to use phonics, or to combine phonics with other methods.
 Don’t fall for it!
 Use an honest-to-goodness phonics method.

 When my children were preschoolers, I bought The Dick and Jane Treasury in anticipation of teaching them to read.
-Come to find out, Dick and Jane are major villains in the tale of the de-literatizing of America.
-(Yes, I made that up, but since we’re all barely literate, anyway, everyone probably won’t be able to tell.)
+Come to find out, Dick and Jane are major villains in the tale of the loss of literacy in America.
 America went from the most literate country in world history to one of the poorest-educated, in 100 short years.
 (Source: The Harsh Truth about Public Schools, by Bruce Shortt, chapter 3: “My Child Is on the Honor Roll”.)

 Dick and Jane introduced a progressive concept called look-say (or “sight words”, or “whole language”) to the teaching of reading.
 In it, words are shown to children with pictures showing what the words mean.
 For example, the word “cat” is shown with a picture of a cat.
 These very simple words are shown to children again and again, with the pictures, until the children come to recognize the shape of the word, and then they are said to be “reading”.

 Obviously, that leaves a rather glaring gap when it comes to learning words other than the ones the instructor directly teaches the student.